 Last Updated on Samuel Franklinby

-Craft The World Comfort Levels Guide
+Craft The World Comfort Levels Guide To Make A Shelter

 For the new, intermediate or advanced player this page is vital reading to make your Craft The World experience safer and you’ll learn why comfort level management is a regular tip and arguably the most important factor in your ability to beat the campaign levels offered by the base game and challenges of the various DLCs.